 Now that’s exactly the relationship between data and information, with one exception to my analogy.
 We are talking actual completed paintings as well as photos and prints of it, videos, written descriptions, brochures, appraisals, and valuations.
 This means that physical as well as digital data is recognized as information.

-In summary: Data processed, analyzed, placed in sequence, and or remodeled, and then structured becomes information.
+Data processed, analyzed, placed in sequence, and or remodeled, and then structured becomes information.
 The most valuable benefit is that it provides context and if done right, enables decision making.